cocktail-forensics/hello-dfir-world/README.md

 # Hello, DFIR World

-This is a repository for practicing basic Git commands.
+This is a repository to be used for practicing basic Git commands.